xpavlic4/book-extracts/sports/golf/fitness/the 18strong podcast/README.md

 Eat as much as possible the night before a tournament, and eat again 2 hours before a tournament.
 On the golf course eat buter, than nuts on 6/7 and 12/13 hole.

 ## 147 Andrew rice
-use one club for every chiping
+use one club for every chipping

-## 145 adam young
+## 145 Adam Young
 Chipping stations.
 They are difficult as you go further.
 Station one is a chip over a bag.
 Station two is chip over a bag and land on the green.
 You have two attempts.
 You fail both you go to the lower level.
 You make both you go up.
 You make just one you stay at the current level.

 ## 144 adam stevenson

-Use breathing technique after bad/exelent holes.
+Use breathing technique after bad/excellent holes.
 Use gamification when practice.
 Different length shots, compete against each other (or yourself). sleep tip: if you see your hand from 1 feet you do not have your room dark enough